 Since your files are stored across multiple servers like a cloud, that is why it is called cloud hosting.

-The main benefit of cloud hosting over traditional shared hosting is the speed, low downtime, and scalability.
+The main benefits of cloud hosting over traditional shared hosting the speed, low downtime, and scalability.
 Let me explain why it is so.

 For example, your website files are stored across 10 different web servers in 10 different countries.
 Visitors from all those 10 countries will get equal speed as the server location is near to them.